miracle2k/onkyo-eiscp/README.rst

 message, reporting the answer to you query.
 It will also send unsolicited status updates to you whenver the state of the receiver changes.

-API-wise, the :meth:`eISCP.raw` and :meth:`eISCP.command` return the response received from the Onkyo device.
+API-wise, the `eISCP.raw` and `eISCP.command` return the response received from the Onkyo device.
 They are blocking.

-To receive other messages, there is :meth:`eISCP.get`, which will either return a message or ``None``.
+To receive other messages, there is `eISCP.get`, which will either return a message or ``None``.
 You may specify a custom timeout value.

 .. warning::
     At least for now, there is no queue.
-If you call :meth:`eISCP.raw` or :meth:`eISCP.command`, any messages not picked up via :meth:`eISCP.get` are lost.
+If you call `eISCP.raw` or `eISCP.command`, any messages not picked up via `eISCP.get` are lost.

 A problem with the Onkyo protocol is that there is no fool-proof way to differentiate a response from unsolicited status updates.
 Generally, this